34.1—SPRING 2002

 Chase, Karen and Michael Levenson.
 The Spectacle of Intimacy: A Public Life for the Victorian Family—John Reed, p.
 104

 Daly, Nicholas.
-Modernism, Romance and the Fin De Siecle: Popular Fiction and British Culture, 1880-1914—Jim Barloon, p.
+Modernism, Romance and the Fin De Siecle: Popular Fiction and British Culture1880-1914—Jim Barloon, p.
 106

 Jones, Susan.
 Conrad and Women—John G. Peters, p.
 109